dart-lang/language/accepted/future-releases/2509-private-named-parameters/feature-specification.md

     can't use a private name for a named parameter unless there is a valid public name that could be used at the call site.*

-*   If any other parameter in C has declared name *p* or *n*, then compile-time error. *If removing the `_` leads to a collision with another parameter, then there is a conflict.*
+*   If any other parameter in C has declared name *p* or *n*, then compile-time error. *If removing the `_` leads to a collision with another parameter, then there is a conflict.
+Note that it is an error even if the other parameter is positional.
+There is no actual collision in that case since only one argument name will appear at the callsite, but it would likely lead to confusing generated docs.
+Since there's no benefit to allowing a collision like this, we forbid it.*

 If there is no error then: